Best controller settings for CoD: Vanguard Season 5

 - Target Aim Assist: On

 - Target Aim Assist Mode: Default

 - Depleted Ammo Weapon Switch: On

-For Target Aim Assist, setting it to ‘On’ will have the same feeling as Warzone and Modern Warfare, which is a huge benefit if you’re coming from those games.
+For Target Aim Assist, setting it to ‘On’ will have the same feeling as Warzone and Modern Warfare, which is a huge benefit if you’re used to those games.

-Tactical Sprint returns in Vanguard, and unfortunately, repeatedly pressing it will quickly wear out your controller.
+Tactical Sprint remains vital in Vanguard, and unfortunately, repeatedly pressing it will quickly wear out your controller.
 To counter this, we recommend using Automatic Tactical Sprint to preserve both your controller and thumb.